-At his store in Bellshill, Lanarkshire — where life expectancy ranks the lowest in Scotland — a giant 101-ounce bottle of Frosty Jack cider (7.5 percent alcohol content) currently sells for $5.65 but will soon cost at least $16.20.
+At his store in Bellshill, Lanarkshire — where life expectancy ranks the lowest in Scotland — a giant 101-ounce bottle of Frosty Jack cider (7.5 percent alcohol content) until recently sold for $5.65 but as of Tuesday costs at least $16.20.

 “That’s what the serious drinkers go for,” he said.
 “It’s cheaper than some mineral water.
 In fact, they drink it like water.”

 He supports the principle behind the pricing changes, but fears small stores like his will be targeted by shoplifters.
 He already keeps individual cans of cider under the counter to prevent theft.

 “People need their hit, and if they can’t buy it they will attempt to steal it,” he said.
 “We need to be tackling the social issues behind it, such as why people drink too much, rather than spending millions on making it harder to get what they want.”